Les Diaboliques (film): Legacy and remakes

 The film gained additional press when, only five years after its release, Véra Clouzot died of a heart attack, aged 46, somewhat mirroring her character in the film, who also had heart problems.

 Les Diaboliques is now considered a classic of the horror genre and film in general.
 Kim Newman wrote in Empire: "The horrific mystery has lost only a fraction of its power over the years, though literally dozens of films (see: Deathtrap, Hush...
 Hush, Sweet Charlotte, Games etc.) have borrowed part or all of its tricky storyline.
 This was one of the first movies to depend on a twist ending which forces you to reassess everything you thought you had been told earlier in the film."
-The British Film Institute included it in their list of the 100 Best Thrillers of All Time, calling it "a compelling, grisly thriller... capped by an unforgettable twist ending."
+The British Film Institute included it in their list of the "100 Best Thrillers of All Time", calling it "a compelling, grisly thriller... capped by an unforgettable twist ending."
 The Guardian listed is as No 19 among the 25 best horror films of all time.

-The scene in which Christina's husband emerges from the bathtub ranked #49 on Bravo's 100 Scariest Movie Moments.
+The scene in which Christina's husband emerges from the bathtub ranked number 49 on Bravo's 100 Scariest Movie Moments.

-In 1964, TV writer/producer/director Joseph Stefano was evidently inspired by this movie to do a pilot for a thriller anthology series for the American Broadcasting Company (ABC).
-Called "The Unknown," the pilot failed to take off.
-So Stefano rewrote and reshot it—adding fantasy elements in the process—as an episode of The Outer Limits (1963 TV series) called "The Forms of Things Unknown."
+In 1964, TV writer/producer/director Joseph Stefano was inspired by this film to create a pilot for a thriller anthology series for the American Broadcasting Company (ABC).
+Titled The Unknown, the pilot failed to take off.
+Stefano then rewrote and reshot it—adding fantasy elements in the process—as an episode of The Outer Limits called "The Forms of Things Unknown".
 Both versions starred Vera Miles as Kassia Paine, Barbara Rush as Leonora Raymond, and Scott Marlowe as their sadistic blackmailer-returned-from-the-dead, Andre Pavan.

 The 1967 film Games, written by Gene R. Kearney and directed by Curtis Harrington, and starring James Caan and Katharine Ross, has a different basic situation, but similar twists at the end, and again features Simone Signoret as the corrupt woman of mystery.

 British filmmaker Jimmy Sangster cited it as a major influence on his writing and directing, stating: "most of my 'psycho' type movies ... were derivative of each other and they all went back to my original inspiration: Les Diaboliques.
 I'm not the only one to follow that path.
 I guess I just did it more than most."

-An American version of Les Diaboliques, titled Reflections of Murder, was made by ABC-TV in 1974 with Tuesday Weld, Joan Hackett, and Sam Waterston.
-In 1993, another made-for-television movie remake was made; this one was titled House of Secrets, and it starred Melissa Gilbert.
+An American version of Les Diaboliques, titled Reflections of Murder, was made by ABC in 1974, starring Tuesday Weld, Joan Hackett, and Sam Waterston.
+In 1993, another made-for-television film remake was made; this one was titled House of Secrets, and it starred Melissa Gilbert.
 In 1996, the film was remade again as Diabolique, adapted by Don Roos, directed by Jeremiah S. Chechik, and starring Sharon Stone and Isabelle Adjani in the leading female roles, with Chazz Palminteri as the husband and Kathy Bates as the detective.